How to Block Cookies in Safari for iPhone or iPad

 - Scroll down in the primary settings panel to find and select “Safari”

-- Choose “Block Cookies” under the ‘Privacy & Security’ section and select one of three options:
+- Choose “Block Cookies” under the ‘Privacy & Security’ section and toggle the setting ON, or select one of three options:

 - Always – this blocks all cookies all the time for every website